 Summers in India are scorching and unforgivable.
 Mangoes are the only thing we tolerate this season for.
 The innumerable amount of dishes like Mango Pickle, Aam Panna, Raw Mango Juice, Mango Milkshake, and Mango Kheer are reasons to look forward to summer.

 Mango Murabba falls on that list too.
 Everyone loves to eat this murabba.
-Adults love it for the multiple flavors they experience on their taste buds.
+Adults love it for the multiple flavours they experience in their taste buds.
 And kids love it because it is equivalent to a jam.
 And this should be reasons enough to try it, no?

-This ingredient will bring out a nice bright color to your dish.
+Turmeric Powder-This ingredient will bring out a nice bright colour to your dish.
 It will make the murabba look more enticing.
-However, it won’t have any effect on the flavor.
+However, it won’t have any effect on the flavour.
 Hence, I suggest you avoid adding too much.

-Some people use this and some don’t in this recipe.
-But it does make the murabba tastier adding a lot of flavors.
+Salt-Some people use this and some don’t in this recipe.
+But it does make the murabba tastier adding a lot of flavours.
 However, it is up to you to use it.
 Salt will also release water from the mangoes.

-In the traditional way of cooking this, the red chili powder is absent.
-But since we are partial towards the spiciness chilies provide, we are going to add this ingredient anyways.
+Red Chili Powder-In the traditional way of cooking this, the red chilli powder is absent.
+But since we are partial to the spiciness chillies provide, we are going to add this ingredient anyways.
 We bet you will love it too.